Health and Nutrition

 We are committed to reducing the use of antibiotics in animal production and have conducted extensive research to optimize animal management to reduce the incidence of disease and identify other products that promote and strengthen animal health and disease prevention.

-While we continue to innovate, adopt new products and improve management to reduce the incidence of disease, it is important to remember that we cannot completely replace antibiotics and ionophores for the treatment and prevention of disease.
-Our veterinary and nutrition teams will continue to work closely with companies that produce these alternative compounds, as well as universities and private researchers to make sure that we are on the leading edge of innovation as we continue to provide our customers with wholesome, healthy and nutritious meat and poultry products.
+While innovation, adoption of new products, and improving management practices reduce the incidence of disease, antibiotics and ionophores are still required in some cases for the treatment and prevention of disease.
+Our veterinary and nutrition teams will continue to work closely with companies that produce these alternative compounds, as well as universities and private researchers to make sure that we are on the leading edge of innovation as we continue to provide our customers with wholesome, healthy, and nutritious meat and poultry products.

 Cloning and Genetic Engineering

 JBS operates under the appropriate guidelines regarding animal genetics.
-At this time, we do not raise or knowingly source animals that have been cloned or genetically modified, edited, or engineered.
+We do not raise or knowingly source animals that have been cloned or genetically modified, edited, or engineered.
 To our knowledge, tracking mechanisms for these animals are not currently in place in many of our countries of operation.
 We are also aware that scientific developments which may benefit the health and well-being of animals are ongoing and we will continue to review and scrutinize this research in partnership with our customers.

 Case Studies: